-(This poem was shortlisted for the BPS annual poetry competition)
+(Shortlisted for the British Psychological Society annual poetry competition)

 Theory of mind describes the ability to perceive what other people are thinking and feeling.
 It entails setting aside one’s own perspective to understand another’s knowledge, thoughts, beliefs, intentions or emotions.
 Theory of mind is important because it enables us to interpret social situations, predict people’s behaviour and maintain positive interpersonal relationships.
 There is limited information, however, on how we can best practise and develop this interpersonal ability.

 A research team from the University of Toronto suggested that reading fiction allows us to imaginatively experience social interactions, and so it may help to hone our theory of mind skills.
 The team asked participants to select names that they recognized from a list containing fiction authors, nonfiction authors and made-up names.
 Points were awarded for each correct name and deducted for each incorrect false name selected.
 Final scores indicated people’s experience of fiction and nonfiction reading, and were analysed in relation to performance on tests of theory of mind.